Ephraim Brown – Murdered on the Oregon Trail

 Oregon Trail, Wyoming courtesy the Bureau of Land Management.

-Missouri pioneer, Ephraim James Brown, is the only man murdered on the Oregon Trail whose grave remains with a known location.
+Missouri pioneer Ephraim James Brown is the only man murdered on the Oregon Trail whose grave remains at a known location.

 Brown was born in Kentucky in 1823.
 Somewhere along the line, he made his way to Ralls County, Missouri, near the Mississippi River.
 He married 16-year-old Nancy Ann Sheckles in 1846, with whom he would have three children.
 The couple settled on land near Nancy’s extended family.

-In the early 1850s, Ephraim Brown and his brother-in-law, Nimrod Menefee, went to Sacramento, California, where they operated a general store for a couple of years.
-After saving their money, they went back to Missouri with a plan of returning to the Golden State with their families.
+In the early 1850s, Ephraim Brown and his brother-in-law, Nimrod Menefee, went to Sacramento, California, where they operated a general store for a few years.
+After saving their money, they returned to Missouri with a plan to return to the Golden State with their families.

 A family on the Oregon Trail.